 Ease of Cleaning

 A grease management tray and an ash cleanout system are non-negotiable.
 Some grills use a removable burn pot for ash removal; others have a cleanout chute underneath the hopper.
-Both work well — the key is how easy it is to access.
+Both work well.
+The key is how easy it is to access.

 Warranty and Customer Support